Federal Criminal Sentencing

 How Do Federal District Court Judges Determine a Defendant’s Sentence?

-When sentencing a Defendant, federal judges take into account a variety of factors, including:
+When determining federal criminal sentencing, federal judges take into account a variety of factors, including:

 - The nature and circumstances of the offense, and the defendant’s personal history and characteristics.